timescale/docs/timescaledb/tutorials/grafana/create-dashboard-and-panel.md

 ### Visualize metrics stored in TimescaleDB

-Let's start by creating a visualization that answers the question "How many rides took place on each day?" from the [NYC Taxi Cab][nyc-taxi] tutorial.
+Start by creating a visualization that answers the question "How many rides took place on each day?" from the [NYC Taxi Cab][nyc-taxi] tutorial.

 From the tutorial, you can see the standard SQL syntax for our query: